 4.6.3 Establishing institutional structures to manage significant issues concerning natural resources and environmental management - including cross-border natural resources and environmental management issue by identifying and arranging structure of steering common and significant issue on resources and environmental management based on based on advanced mechanisms, with responsible entities assigned to support research, development, and innovation.

-4.6.4 initiating projects that can improve a development paradigm in order to determine the country’s future in terms of natural resource, environmental, and cultural sustainability based on public participation and good governance by developing critical projects that able to determine national future in modernity; and improving paradigms of holistic planning to expeditiously achieve national long-term development goals.
+4.6.4 Initiating projects that can improve a development paradigm in order to determine the country’s future in terms of natural resource, environmental, and cultural sustainability based on public participation and good governance by developing critical projects that able to determine national future in modernity; and improving paradigms of holistic planning to expeditiously achieve national long-term development goals.

 THE NATIONAL STRATEGY